zuzann18/-Uber-Demand-Analysis/README.md

 - **Queens**
 - **The Bronx**
 - **Staten Island**
+- **EWR (Newark Liberty International Airport)**

-These boroughs are crucial for analyzing Uber ride demand, as each has distinct travel patterns, traffic conditions, and transportation needs.
+These boroughs and the Newark airport are crucial for analyzing Uber ride demand, as each has distinct travel patterns, traffic conditions, and transportation needs.

 For example:
 - **Manhattan** has the highest number of rides due to high business and tourist activity.
 - **Brooklyn and Queens** are significant for commuters traveling to work.
 - **The Bronx and Staten Island** have lower ride volumes but may experience demand spikes during specific hours or weather conditions.
+- **EWR (Newark Liberty International Airport)** is a major travel hub, with high demand for rides to and from the airport, especially during peak flight hours.

+When analyzing the data, it is essential to consider how ride volumes fluctuate across different boroughs and EWR based on weather factors, peak hours, and weekdays.

   ![image](https://github.com/user-attachments/assets/ce4cbb85-1285-4da5-89c4-983ed6871237)